45 BEST Things To Do In Banff In Winter

 Regardless, you need to be prepared for cold weather if you visit anytime between November and April.
 This means parkas, boots, wool socks, thermals, hats, gloves, scarves – the whole winter sha-bang.

-Can You Hike During a Banff Winter?
+Can You Hike in the Winter?

 Although there are some great winter hikes, the two more popular options in the winter are snowshoeing and Nordic skiing.
+It’s important to always be aware of your surroundings while hiking in the winter, as many popular summer hikes are now in avalanche territory in the winter.
+Always be mindful of where you are hiking!

 Is Banff Closed in the Winter?

 Banff is absolutely not closed in the winter.
 This is a national park, and Parks Canada keeps everything open.
 The main thing this does not pertain to is Moraine Lake.
 Moraine Lake is essentially closed in the winter, but really what is closed is the access road to Moraine Lake, which Parks Canada closes in October due to avalanche risk.
+Moraine Lake Road is only open from June to Mid October.

 However, no one stops people from going to Moraine Lake, and adventurers can snowshoe, ski, or fat bike back if they wish.
 However, they assume all the risks involved in doing so, and it is not recommended to the average visitor.